Mental health support for children and young people

 If your child is worried about what is happening with coronavirus, Beyond Words (book series for people with learning disabilities) have created a book about the Coronavirus.

-Kooth are continuing to offer online mental health support and counselling.
-You can access their services here.
+Kooth are continuing to offer online mental health support and counselling services.

 Community Support for Children and Young People:

 Swindon Mental Health Support Teams Trailblazer: